If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Can Bacteria Grow in Ice Makers?

-The best way to keep bacteria and mold from a portable ice maker is to make sure that it stays clean.
+The best way to keep bacteria and mold from a portable ice maker is to make sure that your portable ice maker stays clean.

-Cleaning your ice maker at least once a month (more if you can) ensures that your ice is always fresh, tastes great and that your portable ice maker works properly.
+Cleaning your ice maker at least once a month (more if you can) ensures that your ice is always fresh, tastes great, and that your portable ice maker works properly.

 How Often Should A Portable Ice Maker Be Cleaned?